RohitBasantYadav/Bellavita-Clone/README.md

 ## [Link to Bellavita clone](https://quantum-nexus-team.netlify.app/)

-Hello Everyone, my name is *Rohit Yadav*.
-And this is my project which was given to us in our construct week, were we have to clone a website called **Bellavita** using **HTML, CSS, JavaScript, DOM and LocalStorage**.
+"Hello everyone, my name is *Rohit Yadav*.
+This is our project assigned during Construct Week, where we were tasked with cloning a website called **Bellavita** using **HTML, CSS, JavaScript, DOM, and LocalStorage**.
+Our team consisted of four members, including myself."
-There were four members in our team including me:
 ## Team Members

 1. [Rohit Yadav](#) - My task was to create some of the Product pages, Cart page, and Login/SignUp page and adding some functionality and authentication to it.